laramiedunlap/FinTech-Case-Study/README.md

 ### Conclusion
 PagSeguro has myriad opportunities to expand their client base and product offering.
 However, I believe the concurrence of both crypto-adoption and sports betting in Brazil, makes 2022 an optimal time to expand into both areas.
 By offering consumers a cryptowallet, they diversify their PagBank deposit base, increase addressable market, and provide the first Brazilian banking integration with crypto.
 As of this writing, the only crypto exposure available through traditional banks or neobanks in Brazil comes via crypto-backed ETFs; which, as anyone who invests in crypto would know, rids the asset base of both it's anonymity and fungibility.

 Incorporating a bitcoin wallet and mobile betting affiliation would allow consumers to easily see and wheel through available balnces in checking, credit cards, margin/retirement accounts, prepaid cash cards, cryptowallet, and betting accounts.
-Not only would PagBank be able to farm their database for all sorts of interesting behavioral trends, but they would have a perfect overlap in both age and gender demographics in the cohort.
-And if PagSeguro can capture a large share of these new markets now, then they will have built another moat around their network -- very similar to the one initiated when they became the first e-commerce payment provider.
+Not only would PagBank be able to farm their database for all sorts of interesting behavioral trends, but they would have a perfect overlap in both age and gender demographics in the new cohort of crypto-trader and sports bettor segment.
+If PagSeguro can capture a large share of these new markets now, streamlining marketing efforts towards these two segments, then they have an oportunity to build another moat around their network -- very similar to the one initiated when they became the first e-commerce payment provider.

 ### Sources
 [^1]: [PagSeguro Investors Page: Our History](https://investors.pagseguro.com/about-us/our-history/)